ErickssonDrozda/JamiraWebAPP/README.md

 ![teste](https://user-images.githubusercontent.com/53230835/83947371-dff95000-a7ec-11ea-96c5-fbddf62c0df0.jpg)

 you will receive an alert from the system to proceed with the operation
-...when you accept automaticaly increment on the active users inside the dashboard
+...when you accept automatically increment on the active users inside the dashboard
 ![teste](https://user-images.githubusercontent.com/53230835/83947413-19ca5680-a7ed-11ea-8646-ba7aef79c366.jpg)

 (Customer)